 Tutunendo is a municipality in Colombia in South America.
 It receives extremely heavy rainfall and is the world's third wettest place.
 Persistent, apparently constant clouds and rain shape the climate of this place.
 Autumn is the wettest time of the year in Tutunendo.
 During the driest months of the year, February and March, precipitation still occurs about 20 days a month.
 Throughout the year, the skies remain cloudy with only three to four hours of sunshine each day.

 Cropp River, New Zealand

 Cropp River is a river flowing for 9 km in New Zealand before draining into the Whitcombe River.
 The Cropp River region recorded 1,049 millimeters of rainfall on December 12th to 13th, 1995, the highest ever registered in New Zealand in 48 hours.
 It is the fifth rainiest place on Earth.

 Other Extremely Wet Destinations

 Other wet places in the world in regard to the amount of rainfall they receive are San Antonio de Ureca, Bioko Island in Equatorial Guinea, which receives 10,450 millimeters of rainfall annually; Debundscha, Cameroon, Africa (10,299 millimeters); Big Bog, Maui, Hawaii (10,272 millimeters); Mt.
-Waialeale Kauai, Hawaii (9,763 millimeters); Kukui, Maui, Hawaii (9,293 millimeters) and Sichuan Province, China (8,169 millimeters).
-Cherrapunji is a major tourist attraction.
-The Umshiang Double-Decker Live Root Bridge and other bridges of the same nature offer spectacular attractions.
-Cherrapunji and Mawsynram are home to the waterfalls, caves, stone gorges, lush green plains, and ideal trekking terrain which make them tourism hot spots.
+Waialeale Kauai, Hawaii (9,763 millimeters); Kukui, Maui, Hawaii (9,293 millimeters); and Emei Shan, Sichuan Province, China (8,169 millimeters).